olyverDev/beat-the-fly-2d-game/README.md

-# beatTheFly_2dGame
+# beatTheFly_2dGame.
-Simple 2d Windows game where you need to beat all flies with swatter To try this game you need to install on Windows Microsoft XNA Redistributable
+Simple 2d Windows game where you need to beat all flies with swatter.
+To try this game you need to install Microsoft XNA Redistributable on Windows.